lbruder827/BlackboardDownloader/README.md

 - All of your courses MUST be visible on the blackboard homepage under the 'My Course' section

 ##How to use
+1. Enter in your username and password into the login_info.txt file like below: username password
+Right now, this is how the file looks, so erase username and password and enter in your own.
+This will be erased as soon as it's used, so keep this in mind when you are attempting to login multiple times.
+2.